-Gretchen works closely with the teaching staff at Hearts Leap, Hearts Leap North and Lakeview Preschool to support their implementation of inquiry based, Reggio inspired, Emergent and Anti-Bias Curriculum thus providing an environment rich with opportunities for learning and exploration.
-She believes that each child deserves the opportunity to find their voice, be heard, and see their ideas come to light in a warm and loving school environment.
-Gretchen is still extremely close with her best friend from Preschool who lives across the country.
-She believes her positive experience with school at a very young age is in part responsible for her success as a leader in the world of ECE today.
+She believes each child deserves an opportunity to find their voice, and see their ideas come to light in a warm and loving school environment.
+Gretchen is still close with her best friend from Preschool who lives across the country–she believes her positive school experience at a young age is in part responsible for her success as a leader in ECE world today.

 ICRI Africa Director Emeritus

-Maggie is the Founding Director of ICRI-Africa, a nonprofit organization that supports and nurtures grassroots organizations allowing them to gain access to funds and recognition as critical stakeholders in development.
-A strong proponent of grassroots sustainable development, Maggie has spoken extensively about the role of grassroots and advocated for donor support to community-based organizations.
+Maggie is the Founding Director of ICRI-Africa, a nonprofit organization that supports grassroots organizations, allowing them to access funds and gain recognition as critical stakeholders in development.
+Maggie has spoken extensively about the role of grassroots and advocated for donor support to community-based organizations.

 ICRI Nepal Country Director